emberjs/rfcs/text/0821-public-types.md

 ### `Owner`

-- We need to introduce API documentation in a new, dedicate module for `Owner`, `@ember/owner`.
+- We need to introduce API documentation in a new, dedicated module for `Owner`, `@ember/owner`.
 The docs on `Owner` itself should become the home for much of the documentation currently shared across the `EngineInstance` and `ApplicationInstance` classes.
 - We need to document the relationship between `EngineInstance` and `ApplicationInstance` as implementations of `Owner`.